Tornadoes of 1954: June 17

 A strong F2 tornado struck Southeastern Muncie, Indiana.
 A warehouse was unroofed with its contents further damaged by heavy rain, homes and businesses were damaged, and trees were knocked down onto power lines, knocking out the electricity in the area (Grazulis did not rate this tornado as significant (F2+)).
 Later in Nebraska, a narrow, but intense F3 tornado moved through areas from north of Pilger and west of Pender before striking Thruston, heavily damaging or destroying buildings on 17 farms, obliterating a church, and destroying a school.
 A woman was killed southeast of Winside (the CDNS report and Grazulis list an injury as well, but this is not officially documented).
 An additional weak, but large and damaging F1 tornado just northeast of Rush City, Minnesota leveled barns, granaries, and silos on five farms, and destroyed 12 barns and rural school.
 One farmhouse had 2x4s driven through its walls after the tornado destroyed a barn and every outbuilding on the property and many power poles and wires were downed (Grazulis rated the tornado F2).
 Grazulis also lists an F2 tornado in Wayne County, Nebraska that damaged or destroyed about 100 farm buildings including barns and farmhouses, but this was not officially documented.

 July

 There were 45 tornadoes confirmed in the US in July.

 July 18

 A brief, but intense F3 tornado struck the town of Tatum, Texas.
 Garages, barns, small buildings, and a high school gymnasium were destroyed and other buildings were unroofed, but there were no casualties.
 Grazulis rated the tornado F2.

 August

 There were 49 tornadoes confirmed in the US in August.

 August 11

 An F0 tornado inflicted considerable damage to two light aircraft near Fort Pierce South, Florida.
-Later, an unusually fatal F2 tornado occurred near Acadia, Maine.
+Later, an unusually fatal F2 tornado occurred near Aroostook County, Maine.
 A home was destroyed when it was thrown into another one, which was damaged, and two barns were destroyed.
+One person was killed while another person was injured.